CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

 ## Lab objectives

-You will be able to complete the following exercises:
+You will be able to complete the following tasks:

-- Enable Copilot inside a Codespace
+- Task 1: Enable Copilot inside a Codespace

 ## Task 1: Enable Copilot inside a Codespace